-Children of all ages suffer from varying levels of mental health disorders, but most schools have counselors available to help students and parents through it.
-No matter what your child is struggling with, you are not alone, and this page is here to provide additional help and answers.
+Children of all ages suffer from varying levels of mental health disorders.
+No matter what your child is struggling with, you are not alone, and this page is here to connect you with help and resources.

 Experiencing a Crisis?

 Click on the button below to access 24/7 crisis hotlines, resources, and treatment referrals.
 You are not alone -- there is an amazing support system in the South Bay.
 Please reach out for help when you need it.